sfhansen/mse246_project/reports/final_report.md

 In addition to visualizing loan default risk for variables in the provided data, we also examined how volatility market indices fluctuated from 1990-2014.
-Visualizing such time-varying patterns can yield insight into how various indices respond macroeconomic indicators of risk.
-The following plot includes these indices, as well as the S&P 500 and Consumer Price Index (CPI) (see "Data Cleaning" section for data collection details).
+Visualizing such time-varying patterns can yield insight into how various indices behave as macroeconomic indicators of risk.
+The following plot includes these indices, as well as the S&P 500 and Consumer Price Index (CPI) (see *Data Cleaning* section for data collection details).
 Further, the official period of the Great Recession (December 2007 - June 2009) is highlighted in grey.
-This plot acts as a sanity check for data quality because `VIX` and
-`~VXO`, which both capture market volatility, spike during the recession.
-Further, the SP& 500 plummets, and the CPI spikes despite its gradual rise.
+This plot acts as a sanity check for data quality; for instance, `VIX` and `VXO`, which both capture market volatility, spike during the recession.
+Further, the S&P 500 plummets, and the CPI spikes despite its gradual rise.
 Many other volatility market indices, which are labeled by their abbreviations, decline during the recession as well.
 Taken together, this plot validates our intuitions about how macroeconomic risk indicators responded to the Great Recession.

 ![](final_report_files/figure-html/unnamed-chunk-6-1.png)<!-- -->